 Premiere Pro Single App is $22.99/month or $263.88/year.
 Over three years that's $791.64.
 Over five years, $1,319.40.
 The cost gap widens forever, and you never own anything — cancel and you lose access to the project files in their native form.

 That doesn't make Premiere a bad deal.
 Adobe ships continuous updates and you get After Effects round-tripping that Resolve can't match.
-But the math matters: Pulse Edit + Resolve breaks even against Premiere within the first 14 months, and pays back many times over after that.
+But the math matters: Pulse Edit on free DaVinci Resolve pays for itself against a Premiere subscription in under two months, and the gap only widens after that.

 When to Choose Pulse Edit